A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 Below the screen are three hot keys (back, home, and menu) that light up white when in use.

-The phone operates on Android 4.1.2 and runs a rather pure version of Jelly Bean that I prefer over most manufacturer UIs.
+Software and features The phone operates on Android 4.1.2 and runs a rather pure version of Jelly Bean that I prefer over most manufacturer UIs.
 One interesting feature is that sometimes when you hold down the home button, your recent apps pop up, and in the bottom left corner, you can kill all current tasks.
 (I say "sometimes" because honestly, on occasion when you do this, absolutely nothing happens -- and yes, this gets annoying.)
 Usually in 4.1. devices, holding down the home button activates Google's integrated search and voice service, Now.
 But with the Vital, you can launch Now by tapping the small magnifying glass in the right corner after long-pressing the home key.

 Along with Now, you'll get all your other Google apps like Chrome, Gmail, Plus, Maps with Navigation and Local, Messenger, access to multiple Play portals (Books, Magazines, Movies and TV, Music, and Store), Talk, and YouTube.